rtsoftplzen/rtjs/README.md

 ##### bigSrc
 - path to the image shown in the opened gallery lightbox display
 - To set this value through the DOM either use the **href** attribute or the **data-rt-lightbox-src** attribute on the main \<a> element
+##### lightboxInfo
+- if provided, a small button will be shown in the image in the bottom left corner that when clicked on, will display this text
+- it is also possible to provide this value through the DOM with **data-rt-lightbox-info** on the main element or through providing a element with the class **rt-lightbox-info-content** under the main element whose innerHTML will be the content displayed within the info box - be aware that the element will be hidden by default so you don't need to hide the content element yourself

 #### iframe
 ##### sourceUrl
 - path to the iframe source (for youtube videos use www.youtube.com/embed/VIDEO_ID)
 - To set this value through the dom use **data-rt-source-url** on the \<a> element representing the gallery item (or use **href**)
-##### iframeWidth
-- The width of the iframe as it appears in the viewport, any normal css unit value is allowed but it's highly encouraged to use vw responsive values; if no value is set the default will be used
-- To set this value through the dom use **data-rt-iframe-width** on the \<a> element representing the gallery item

 ##### allowFullscreen
 - defaults to true